// Copyright 2014 The Go Authors. All rights reserved.

 // TODO(mknyszek): We should really count the header as part

-// fragmentation and match the GC's accounting by using the
+// internal fragmentation and matches the GC's accounting by

 if := MemProfileRate; > 0 {